awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 USERS   arn:aws:iam::123456789012:user/cli-user             2019-09-17T19:11:39+00:00                               /          AIDA3333333333EXAMPLE   cli-user
 ```

-The fourth column is the `PasswordLastUsed` field, and is empty for the last two entries because those users never sign in to the AWS console\.
+The fourth column is the `PasswordLastUsed` field, and is empty for the last two entries because those users never sign in to the AWS Management Console\.

 **Important**
 *We strongly recommend that if you specify `text` output, you also always use the [`--query`](#cli-usage-output-filter) option to ensure consistent behavior*\.
 This is because the text format alphabetically orders output columns by the key name of the underlying JSON object returned by the AWS service, and similar resources might not have the same key names\.
-For example, the JSON representation of a Linux\-based EC2 instance might have elements that are not present in the JSON representation of a Windows\-based instance, or vice versa\.
+For example, the JSON representation of a Linux\-based Amazon EC2 instance might have elements that are not present in the JSON representation of a Windows\-based instance, or vice versa\.
 Also, resources might have key\-value elements added or removed in future updates, altering the column ordering\.
 This is where `--query` augments the functionality of the `text` output to provide you with complete control over the output format\.
 In the following example, the command specifies which elements to display and *defines the ordering* of the columns with the list notation `[key1, key2, ...]`\.
 This gives you full confidence that the correct key values are always displayed in the expected column\.
-Finally, notice how the AWS CLI outputs None as values for keys that don't exist\.
+Finally, notice how the AWS CLI outputs None as the value for keys that don't exist\.

 ```
 $ aws iam list-users --output text --query 'Users[*].[UserName,Arn,CreateDate,PasswordLastUsed,UserId]'